SynapseProject/synapse.docs/docs/handlers/ad/api.md

 ## AddAccessRule (HTTP POST), RemoveAccessRule (HTTP DELETE) or SetAccessRule (HTTP PUT)

 The format for the URL is identical for the AddAccessRule, RemoveAccessRule and SetAccessRule actions.
 The only differences would be :

 * On Delete, no object will be returned (kinda obvious)
 * The "Statuses > Action" field would reflect either "AddAccessRule", "RemoveAccessRule or "SetAccessRule", depending on which was called.
 Valid values for permitted "rights" can be found [here](handler.md#activedirectoryrights-enumeration).

+Also, values for the **optional** inheritance field can be found [here](handler.md#inheritance-enumeration).
+If not provided, the default value is "None" (rule applies to this object only).

 ---
 ### AddAccessRule/RemoveAccessRule/SetAccessRule to User